Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: The 21cm galaxy mock data

-where $f_{*,10}$ and $f_{\mathrm{esc},10}$, as well as $\alpha_*$ and $\alpha_\mathrm{esc}$ are the normalization and power-law exponents of the star formation efficiency and escape fraction, respectively.
-We fix other astrophysical and cosmological parameters to fiducial values consistent with Planck 2018 results~\citep[$\Omega_\mathrm{b}=0.049$, $\Omega_\mathrm{m}=0.31$, $h=0.68$;][]{Planck2018} and adopt the standard \texttt{21cmFAST} prescriptions for stellar spectra and X-ray heating.
-To exclude scenarios of extremely delayed or early reionization, we filter out models where the neutral fraction remains either $x_{\mathrm{HI}}>0.7$ or $x_{\mathrm{HI}}<0.2$ across all redshifts in our observational window ($z=6.0$-$8.0$).
+where $f_{*,10}$ and $f_{\mathrm{esc},10}$, as well as $\alpha_*$ and $\alpha_\mathrm{esc}$, are the normalization and power-law exponents of the star formation efficiency and escape fraction, respectively.
+We fixed other astrophysical and cosmological parameters to fiducial values consistent with Planck 2018 results~\citep[$\Omega_\mathrm{b}=0.049$, $\Omega_\mathrm{m}=0.31$, $h=0.68$;][]{Planck2018} and adopted the standard \texttt{21cmFAST} prescriptions for stellar spectra and X-ray heating.
+To exclude scenarios of extremely delayed or early reionization, we filtered out models where the neutral fraction remains either $x_{\mathrm{HI}}>0.7$ or $x_{\mathrm{HI}}<0.2$ across all redshifts in our observational window ($z=6.0$-$8.0$).
 The simulation parameters and their prior ranges are summarized in Table~\ref{tab:parameters}.
 Uniform priors are assumed over the specified intervals.

-These parameters jointly control the abundance and clustering of ionizing sources and therefore strongly influence both the morphology of ionized regions and the amplitude and scale dependence of the 21cm-Galaxy cross-power spectrum.
-In addition to these astrophysical parameters we also vary the random seed for each simulation to account for cosmic variance.
+These parameters jointly control the abundance and clustering of ionizing sources and therefore strongly influence both the morphology of ionized regions and the amplitude and scale dependence of the 21cm galaxy cross-power spectrum.
+In addition to these astrophysical parameters, we also varied the random seed for each simulation to account for cosmic variance.